 - 63. All within zone donor ASEPs will be considered before out of zone donor ASEPs. - 64.
 Substitutions from individual donor ASEPs will commence by reducing the capacity at the most favourable ASEP that has Substitutable Capacity and is in the same zone as the recipient ASEP.
 The most favourable ASEP will be the ASEP providing the lowest exchange rate and is selected in preference to other ASEPs as this will result in the most efficient outcome, i.e. the least aggregate loss of capacity.
-In the event of two or more donor ASEPs with exchange rates greater than 1:1 providing equal exchange rates, the donor ASEP will be selected on the basis of nearest according to pipeline distance from the recipient ASEP. - 65.
-A disconnected19 ASEP, which would provide reasonably sufficient benefit (i.e. there is a reasonable sufficient exchange rate) to a recipient NTS ASEP (to be determined at National Gas Transmission discretion) shall be considered before substitution from other NTS ASEPs. - 66.
-National Gas Transmission will deem the benefit as reasonable and sufficient if the exchange rate of the disconnected site does not exceed 3:1.
-If the exchange rate is greater than 3:1, National Gas Transmission will proceed with the prioritisation of a disconnected site only in a scenario where it is reasonable to assume that no future Incremental Obligated Exit Capacity signal triggering a need for substitution will require capacity from this disconnected site in the future.
-National Gas Transmission will make that assessment based on e.g. forecast demand information and flow patterns in the area, indication of new future network connections (if available), pending PARCAs in the vicinity of the donor site.
-The list is not inclusive and further factors might be considered as a part of the assessment at National Gas Transmission's discretion. - 67.
-Substitution from a disconnected site is the only scenario in which exchange rate exceeding 3:1 might be used, subject to the assessment mentioned in para 66. - 68.
-Disconnected sites will only be considered to be prioritised when it falls within the entry zones considered within substitution analysis as outlined in paragraphs 76 and 79. - 69.
-Where there is insufficient capacity at the first donor ASEP to fully satisfy the Incremental Obligated Entry Capacity required at the recipient ASEP the quantity of capacity that can be substituted will be substituted and further within zone ASEPs will be considered in order of most favourable to least favourable exchange rate. - 70.
-Where there is insufficient capacity at all within zone ASEPs to fully satisfy the Incremental Obligated Entry Capacity required at the recipient ASEP potential out of zone donor ASEPs will be considered individually on the basis of the most favourable ASEP that has spare capacity.
-The most favourable ASEP, for out of zone ASEPs, will be the nearest ASEP determined according to pipeline distance.
+A disconnected19 ASEP will be considered to be the most favourable choice if it has an exchange rate of 1:1 or lower.
+In the event of two or more donor ASEPs with exchange rates greater than 1:1 providing equal exchange rates, a disconnected ASEP would be prioritised, otherwise the donor ASEP will be selected on the basis of nearest according to pipeline distance from the recipient ASEP. - Where there is insufficient capacity at the first donor ASEP to fully satisfy the 65.
+Incremental Obligated Entry Capacity required at the recipient ASEP the quantity of capacity that can be substituted will be substituted and further within zone ASEPs will be considered in order of most favourable to least favourable exchange rate. - Where there is insufficient capacity at all within zone ASEPs to fully satisfy the 66.
+Incremental Obligated Entry Capacity required at the recipient ASEP potential out of zone donor ASEPs will be considered individually on the basis of the most favourable ASEP that has spare capacity.
+The most favourable ASEP, for out of zone ASEPs, will be the nearest ASEP determined according to pipeline distance. - 67.
+The exchange rate for each donor ASEP, recipient ASEP pairing shall be determined.
+Where this exceeds 3:1 the substitution shall not be permitted.
+Substitution at 3:1 and below will be made.